dataeducator/student_academic_success/README.md

 - enrolled
 - graduate

-The data was preprocessed to address missing values and anomalies.
-I am going to use a minimum of 4 machine-learning algorithms to classify this data and will also use exploration to determine the following guiding questions:
+We preprocessed the data to address missing values and anomalies.
+The dataset has 37 columns with 4424 rows of data.
+I am going to use a minimum of 4 machine-learning algorithms to classify this data and will also use exploration to determine the following:

-- How does marital status influence the likelihood of students graduating on time?
+- How does the number of credits students enrolled in each semester influence the likelihood of students graduating on time?
 - Does the timely payment of tuition fees have any impact on the graduation status of students?
-- Is there a relationship between the parents' qualifications and the graduation status of students?
+- Is there a relationship between the age a student is at enrollment and the graduation status of students?

 To determine answers to my guiding questions, first, I needed to import relevant libraries and packages.

 * <code>pandas</code>: a data analysis and manipulation library which allows for flexible reading, writing, and reshaping of data